EESSI/docs/docs/site_build/site_cvmfs.md

 # Leverage EESSI's build procedure for site builds
 In this approach, you use the EESSI build bot (`EESSI/eessi-bot-software-layer`), together with the EESSI build scripts (`EESSI/software-layer-scripts`) to build and deploy software into a CernVM-FS repository of your own.
-Essentially, this means you'll build in a way that is essentially identical to how it is done for upstream EESSI - with the only major difference being the target CernVM-FS repository.
+This way, your build workflow is virtually identical to how it is done for upstream EESSI - with the only major difference being the target CernVM-FS repository.

-## Setup steps
+## Requirements
-What we need:
+In order to have an EESSI-like build workflow, we need:

 - Infrastructure for a site-specific CVMFS repository (Stratum 0, Stratum 1, proxies, client configuration)
 - An instance of the EESSI build bot